Alfred Russel Wallace PhD Thesis Award

 You can learn more about this opportunity by visiting the funder's website.

-- Post-graduates who have been awarded a PhD, on the basis of a thesis written in the English language, within the twelve months preceding the closing date for nominations.
+- All post-graduates who have been awarded a PhD degree, on the basis of a thesis written in the English language, within the period 1st October 2019 - 31st December 2020.

 Find more grants like this